-It is well known that the dynamical collapse of a self-gravitating gas cloud increases the importance of rotation.
-The ratio of kinetic to gravitational binding energy grows as $\sim 1/r$, where r is the length scale of the collapsing object.
-Many authors (see Bonnell & Pringle 1995 and references therein) have suggested that this probably leads to fragmentation, seen, for example, in the collapse of molecular clouds to form pre-main-sequence stars.
-Fragmentation requires that the collapsing core becomes bar-unstable and that any bar lives a few dynamical times.
-In core collapse to nuclear densities, the second requirement is very likely to be met (Bonnell & Pringle 1995), while the first depends on the equation of state and the initial conditions, including of course the angular momentum of the material destined to be a neutron star or black hole.
-The exact value of the angular momentum is unknown but could be quite large (see, e.g., Heger, Langer, & Woosley 2000).
-Determining the precise conditions under which fragmentation occurs requires large-scale numerical simulations, which are under way.
-For the remainder of this Letter, we consider the case in which two compact objects form with masses and radii M_1, M_2 and R_1 , R_2 , with $M_1 > M_2$.
-In Figure 1, we plot R_2 as a function of M_2 for the equation of state of Shen et al. (1998a, 1998b).
-From Figure 1, we see that we require a mass $\geq 0.2 M{\odot}$ -at lower masses, nuclei form even in the center of the stars, and the object has a much larger radius.
-A similar low-mass limit is obtained for other nuclear equations of state.
+It is well known that dynamical collapse of a self-gravitating gas cloud increases the importance of rotation.
+The ratio of kinetic to gravitational binding energy grows as $\sim 1/r$, where r is the lengthscale of the collapsing object.
+Many authors (see Bonnell & Pringle, 1995 and references therein) have suggested that this probably leads to fragmentation, seen for example in the collapse of molecular clouds to form pre-main-sequence stars.
+Fragmentation requires that the collapsing core becomes bar-unstable, and that any bar lives a few dynamical times.
+In core collapse to nuclear densities the second requirement is very likely to be met (Bonnell & Pringle, 1995) while the first depends on the equation of state and the initial conditions.
+Thus determining the precise conditions under which fragmentation occurs requires large-scale numerical simulations, which are under way.
+For the remainder of this paper we consider the case where two compact objects form with masses and radii M_1, M_2 and R_1, R_2 , with $M_1 > M_2$.
+The minimum mass of these objects is set by the requirement that a nucleon fluid exists in their cores.
+In Fig 1 we plot R_2 as a function of M_2 for the equation of state (EOS) of Shen et al. (1998a,b).
+From Figure 1 we see that we require a mass $\geq 0.2 M{\odot}$ - at lower masses nuclei form even in the center of the stars and the object has a much larger radius.
+A similar low-mass limit is obtained for other equations of state.